kean/Nuke/README.md

 ### Data Loading and Caching

 A built-in `DataLoader` class implements `DataLoading` protocol and uses [`Foundation.URLSession`](https://developer.apple.com/reference/foundation/nsurlsession) to load image data.
-The data is cached on disk using a [`Foundation.URLCache`](https://developer.apple.com/reference/foundation/urlcache) instance which by default is initialized with a memory capacity of 0 MB (Nuke stores images in memory, not image data) and a disk capacity of 150 MB.
+The data is cached on disk using a [`Foundation.URLCache`](https://developer.apple.com/reference/foundation/urlcache) instance, which by default is initialized with a memory capacity of 0 MB (Nuke stores images in memory, not image data) and a disk capacity of 150 MB.

 > See [Image Caching Guide](https://kean.github.io/post/image-caching) to learn more about image caching

-> See [Third Party Libraries](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Third%20Party%20Libraries.md#using-other-caching-libraries) guide to learn about how to use a custom data loader or cache
+> See [Third Party Libraries](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Third%20Party%20Libraries.md#using-other-caching-libraries) guide to learn how to use a custom data loader or cache

 Most developers either implement their own networking layer or use a third-party framework.
 Nuke supports both of those workflows.
 You can integrate your custom networking layer by implementing `DataLoading` protocol.